The Open University since 2006

 - 3 The nature of effective instruction

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 Parents and toddlers: teaching and learning at home

-This unit looks at how parents encourage the development of new skills in their children in the informal setting of the home.
+This course looks at how parents encourage the development of new skills in their children in the informal setting of the home.
 The use of video observation of small children by psychologists is analysed and some of the key concepts in developmental psychology that explain teaching and learning interactions between parents/caregivers and their children are explained.

-This is an extract from an Open University course which is no longer available to new students.
-If you found this interesting you could explore more free Educational Practice course units or view the range of currently available OU Educational Practice courses.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
+If you found this interesting you could explore more free Educational Practice courses or view the range of currently available OU Educational Practice courses.

 Copyright & revisions

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
-Full details can be found in the Acknowledgements section.
+Full details can be found in the Acknowledgements and our FAQs section.

 If you enjoyed this, why not follow a feed to find out when we have new things like it?
 Choose an RSS feed from the list below.
 (Don't know what to do with RSS feeds?)